Metric-Topology Factorization: A Computational Framework for Hippocampal-Neocortical Intelligence: Background and Motivation

 Consider a parity-twisted or Möbius-like state space \cite{hirsch1976differential}, in which a traversal around a nontrivial cycle reverses orientation.
 Any attempt to impose a single global ``bowl'' must introduce a seam or separatrix that partitions distinct basins of attraction.
 No smooth reshaping of the metric can eliminate the global identification constraint \cite{milnor1963morse}.
 The learner may smooth local curvature, but the topology forces unstable boundaries.
 The above observation with the Maze-Bowl analogy reframes the stability-plasticity dilemma \cite{wang_comprehensive_2024}.
 When catatrophic interference occurs after contextual change, the failure may not reflect insufficient capacity or imperfect optimization \cite{mccloskey_catastrophic_1989}.
 Instead, it may signal that the system is attempting to compress incompatible topological regions into a single metric basin.
 The Bowl-Maze analogy therefore motivates a separation of roles.
 If topology imposes unavoidable basin boundaries, then learning cannot rely solely on metric shaping \cite{kulis2013metric}.
 It must also identify which topological regime the current experience belongs to.
 In the following subsection, we formalize this intuition using Morse theory \cite{milnor1963morse} and show that saddle-type obstructions are generically unavoidable on semantically complex manifolds.

 \textbf{Topological constraints on smooth inference} Learning systems often assume that improved optimization can eliminate interference between tasks.
 However, when the semantic state space of an organism has nontrivial topology, this assumption fails \cite{mcclelland_why_1995} because topological obstruction is structural rather than algorithmic.
 Let $\mathcal{M}$ denote a smooth, compact manifold representing the latent semantic state space of an environment.
 We say that $\mathcal{M}$ is \emph{semantically complex} if it possesses nonvanishing intermediate homology \cite{hatcher_algebraic_2002}, i.e., $\beta_k(\mathcal{M}) = \mathrm{rank}\, H_k(\mathcal{M};\mathbb{R}) > 0 \quad \text{for some } 1 \le k \le d-1$.
 Intuitively, such manifolds contain holes, loops, or separable regions that prevent global contraction (e.g., a torus rather than a sphere) \cite{milnor1963morse}.
-A learning system that relies on a single smooth energy landscape $E:\mathcal{M}\to\mathbb{R}$ attempts to shape the geometry of $\mathcal{M}$ so that gradient flow $\dot z = -\nabla_g E(z)$ produces globally funnel-shaped descent toward a goal.
+A learning system that relies on a single smooth energy landscape $E:\mathcal{M}\to\mathbb{R}$ attempts to shape the geometry of $\mathcal{M}$ so that gradient flow $\dot z = -\nabla_g E(z)$ produces \emph{saddle-free} descent toward a goal.
 The following result formalizes why this is impossible on semantically complex manifolds.
+We state it with its hypotheses made explicit, because both matter: the state must be \emph{intrinsically confined} to $\mathcal{M}$, and the conclusion concerns the \emph{existence of critical points}, not the failure of convergence.

-\begin{theorem}[Metric-Topological Incompleteness] Let $\mathcal{M}$ be a compact, smooth $d$-dimensional manifold with nonvanishing intermediate homology, i.e., $H_k(\mathcal{M}) \neq 0$ for some $1 \le k \le d-1$.
-Then any Morse function $E:\mathcal{M}\to\mathbb{R}$ must possess at least one critical point of index $k$.
-In particular, any structurally stable smooth energy landscape on $\mathcal{M}$ necessarily contains saddle-type equilibria. \end{theorem}
+\begin{theorem}[Metric-Topological Incompleteness] Let $\mathcal{M}$ be a compact, smooth $d$-dimensional manifold with nonvanishing intermediate homology, i.e., $H_k(\mathcal{M}) \neq 0$ for some $1 \le k \le d-1$, and suppose the system state is constrained to evolve on $\mathcal{M}$, i.e., the flow $\dot z = -\nabla_g E(z)$ is the gradient flow of $E$ with respect to a Riemannian metric $g$ on $\mathcal{M}$ (equivalently, $\mathcal{M}$ is an invariant manifold of the dynamics).
+Then any Morse function $E:\mathcal{M}\to\mathbb{R}$ must possess at least $\beta_k(\mathcal{M})$ critical points of index $k$.
+In particular, no such $E$ admits a saddle-free descent: any structurally stable smooth energy landscape on $\mathcal{M}$ necessarily contains index-$k$ saddle-type equilibria, whose stable and unstable manifolds furnish a local scaffold--flow splitting. \end{theorem}